tap-ir/tap-ir.github.io/README.md

 |w     | wildcard (use ? and * to replace character) |
 |f     | fuzzy matching                              |

-Type to specify for 'data' :
+Type to specify for data :

 | Data type | value matched                                                   |
 |-----------|-----------------------------------------------------------------|